andremoreira73/Project_portfolio/README.md

-# Andre's Data Science & Machine Learning Portfolio
+# 🚀 🧠 💻 Andre's Data Science & Machine Learning Portfolio 💻 🧠 🚀

 Hello there! 👋 Welcome to my project portfolio.
 Here, you will find a curated selection of my data science, machine learning, and AI projects.
 With a background in theoretical physics and a passion for coding, I have ventured into the world of data to unlock insights, create predictive models, and offer sophisticated data analysis solutions.

-[lyfX](https://lyfx.ai): we are launching a cutting-edge consulting service, blending scientific rigor with modern AI techniques.
+[lyfX](https://www.lyfx.ai): we are launching a cutting-edge consulting service, blending scientific rigor with modern AI techniques.

-## Projects Overview:
+## 📈 Projects Overview

 ### GPT-Comparison